Green Bay, WI Author Publishes Children's Fiction Book

 The story was modified slightly for a school assignment, and her friend Krissy helped with some of the illustration ideas.
 In 2020, Nicole revisited the original story and released this edited version.

 The fun doesn't have to end on the last page!
-You can keep up with Martin and THNAT on the website www.thnatbook.com
+You can keep up with Martin and THNAT on the website www.thnatbook.com.There are additional resources for POC youth experiencing bullying.

 THNAT is a 98-page paperback with a retail price of $24.00.
 The ISBN is 978-1-6495-7285-1.
 It was published by Dorrance Publishing Co., Inc of Pittsburgh, Pennsylvania.
 For more information, or to request a review copy, please go to our virtual pressroom at www.dorrancepressroom.com or our online bookstore http://bookstore.dorrancepublishing.com.